opengisch/QField-docs/documentation/how-to/project-setup/pictures.en.md

 !!!
 Workflow

-    1. Create two tables following the style as shown below.
+    1. As example create two tables following the style as shown below.
     One table where the features are stored and one with a list of pictures.

         ***Apiary:***